fromhtoz/RobotframeworkDemo/UI_Tests_Google_Search/README.md

 UI_Tests_Google_Search
 ==================
-This test suite uses a [Google](google.com) web search to demostrate use of the SeleinumLibrary for manipulating and validating webpages
+This test suite uses a [Google](google.com) web search to demostrate use of the Selenium Library for manipulating and validating webpages

 ## Interactive Mode
  * First launch the Robot Framework docker container: